annaesvensson/yellow-publish/README.md

 <a id="settings-status"></a>The following extension status values are supported:

-`experimental` = extension is still experimental, use at your own risk
+`experimental` = extension is experimental
+`available` = extension is available and [shown on the official website](https://datenstrom.se/yellow/extensions/)
 `unmaintained` = extension is no longer maintained, use at your own risk
-`unassembled` = extension is assembled by toolchain, use when needed
+`unassembled` = extension is assembled by toolchain, use at your own risk
-`available` = extension is available to everyone and [shown on the official website](https://datenstrom.se/yellow/extensions/)

 <a id="settings-actions"></a>The following file actions are supported: